pocomane/glua/Readme.md

 Build options
 --------------

+This library must be linked statically in the executable.

 If the compilation flag `USE_WHEREAMI` is enabled, the embedded `whereami` library will use some system dependent code to guess where the binary is.
 Otherwise it will use the first command line argument.